BinaryBite/Data-Mining-Project/README.md

 5) basket_analysis_demonstration.py: Contains code to easily demonstrate the basket analysis result.

+6) data_description.ipynb: Contains code to get an overview of the dataset, eg size of data, number of customers, number of products and product types etc.

 **Installation**
 IMPORTANT Pre-requisite : Python, Jupyter Notebook

 To run the analysis scripts, follow these steps:
-Step 1) Download the folder 'data-mining-group27'.
+Step 1) Download the folder 'group_27_code_data'.
-Step 2) Open the terminal at the folder 'data-mining-group27'.
+Step 2) Open the terminal or jupyter notebook at the folder 'group_27_code_data'.
 Step 3) Install the required dependencies:
 ```console
 pip install pandas